Qld Council & Councillor Profiles

 Branch Member: Alpha

-Background: Anna Appleton lives at “Islay Plains” Station, location 70km from Alpha, with her husband Fred and four daughters – Alexandria, 11, Georgia, 10, Harriet, 8 and Temperance, 7.
-Her girls are educated through the Emerald campus of the Capricornia School of Distance Education.
+Background: Anna Appleton lives at “Islay Plains” Station, location 70km from Alpha, with her husband Fred and four daughters – Alexandria, 12, Georgia, 11, Harriet, 9 and Temperance, 8.
+Her eldest daughter attends boarding school at the Rockhampton Grammar School, whilst the younger three girls are educated through the Emerald campus of the Capricornia School of Distance Education.

 Anna has a passion for community events, and is involved in many volunteer roles, including being actively involved with her local ICPA branch (Alpha), and also the secretary for the local Alpha Jockey Club.
 She has a strong understanding of rural education and is an advocate for children in rural and remote locations having access to quality education and opportunities equal to their urban counterparts.

-Current Portfolios: Boarding Schools, Communications, Early Childhood, Financial Assistance, Hostels, Travel
+Current Portfolios: Communications, Curriculum, Early Childhood, Financial Assistance, Tertiary, Trade & Training, Travel

 Branch Member: Charters Towers